ibnuda/fpmortals/manuscript/complete.md

     def stop(node: MachineNode): F[Unit]
   }
 ~~~~~~~~

-We define a freely generated `Free` for `Machines` by creating a GADT with a
-data type for each element of the algebra.
-Each data type has the same input
-parameters as its corresponding element, is parameterised over the return type,
-and has the same name:

 Kita mendefinisikan `Free` yang dibuat secara cuma cuma untuk `Machine` dengan
 membuat GADT dengan tipe data untuk tiap elemen dari aljabar.
 Tiap tipe data